 …The answer lies in your ability to excel at overcoming pre-fight nerves.

 No fighter is exempt from fight nerves.
 Some fear, some anxiety is a good thing.
-After all, you are about to do something dangerous, courageous and difficult; it’s important your senses are heightened, and you are extremely alert; something that a being a little anxious will do for you.
+After all, you are about to do something dangerous, courageous and challenging; it’s important your senses are heightened, and you are extremely alert; something that a being a little anxious will do for you.
 The important part is how you deal with the fear.
-Will you use it in a positive way, channel it into your punches and kicks or will you let it own, making you tired, weak and ineffective?
+Will you use it positively, channel it into your punches and kicks or will you let it own, making you tired, weak and ineffective?

-The mental game starts weeks out from the day you agree to take the fight, with simply making sure you are physically prepared.
+The mental game starts weeks out from the day you agree to take the fight, with a commitment to making sure you’ll be physically prepared.
 No amount of top notch mental game will save you from being poorly conditioned with unpolished skills against an opponent of equal size and ability.

 Do your running and sprints, do your pad work and make sure your sparring is challenging.
 Each training camp leading up to a fight should be pushing you to be a better version of you.
 It’s this type of hard training that gives you the confidence on the day you step in the ring.
 You know you have done your part.
 You are prepared.

 During training camp, you will need to minimize outside distractions.
-This is difficult for many amateur fighters as they almost always have other jobs, and a very busy schedule.
+This is difficult for many amateur fighters as they almost always have other jobs, and a hectic schedule.
 Not everyone will be so lucky to take two months off from all life responsibilities to go to Thailand and fight, where you get to train all day and focus only on the fight.
 Many pro fighters have full-time jobs too.
-It’s only the rare few who are either top level fighters or independently wealthy that can focus solely on their training leading up to the fight.
+It’s only the rare few who are either top-level fighters or independently wealthy that can focus solely on their training leading up to the fight.

 However, don’t think of your day job, your boyfriend or girlfriend or your family as a distraction or hindrance to your fighting, think of it as a challenge that will teach you how to balance life and fighting.
 If you don’t learn how to do this, you will never make it as a top-level pro.

-Your job is tricky because your boss may not care about what extracurricular actives you are passionate about.
-A deadline is a deadline and they will think only of their business, not your outside hobbies.
+Your job is tricky because your boss may not care about your life outside of work duties.
+A deadline is a deadline, and they will think only of their business, not your outside hobbies.
 For this reason it’s important to choose to take a fight only at times at your work when you know extra demands will not be placed on you.
 Fight training is not a time where you can work extra hours at the office, or pick up extra shifts cause you need the money.
-You will need extra time to train of course, but you will also need extra time to just mentally relax and focus on your goal.
+You will need extra time to train of course, but you will also need extra time to relax and focus on your goal mentally.